DSLituiev/cardioloader/README.md

 > Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
 If so, what?
 If not, is there anything that you can imagine changing in the future?

-I wrapped the DataFrame and a reading function from previous task into a HeartDataset object
+I wrapped the DataFrame and a reading function from previous task into a HeartDataset class, so that it is easier to work with it downstream, specifically to use it with DataLoader class.

 > How do you/did you verify that the pipeline was working correctly?